jinalkhona01-collab/sql-data-warehouse-project/README.md

 This project is licensed under the MIT License.
 You are free to use, modify, and share this project with proper attribution.

 ### About Me
 Hi there!
-I'm Jinal Mahesh Khona.
+I'm ***Jinal Mahesh Khona***.
 I’m on a mission to share and gain knowledge and make working with data enjoyable and engaging!